thomasgoldstein/zabuyaki/lib/test/lust/README.md

 Lust
 ===

 Lust is a small library that tests Lua code.
+It's useful because it is a single file and isn't very opinionated, which can make it easier to quickly add testing to a Lua project.

+It supports nested describe/it blocks, before/after handlers, expect-style assertions, function spies, and colors.

 Usage
 ---